Arm Care Management Nurses with Information to Treat the Entire Patient

 We conducted a pilot program with a client’s large employee population in which we deployed our care management nurse outreach to 300 of the highest risk individuals.
 We saw very strong participant engagement and improvements in health and care efficiency that resulted in $400,000 savings in just three months.

 Relying on a short-term fix to opioid abuse ignores the reality of addiction and completely bypasses the impact of the quality of care under value-based reimbursement models.
 By enlisting the services of highly trained care management nurses with technology and information at their fingertips, we can address the opioid challenge in ways that lead to healthier, more productive and engaged participants — as well as their families — over the long term.

 Now that’s a prescription for success.

 References1.
 National Center for Health Statistics.
 Number and age-adjusted rates of drug-poisoning deaths involving opioid analgesics and heroin: United States, 2000–2014.

 2. Centers for Disease Control and Prevention.
-Drug overdose deaths in the United States hit record numbers in 2014.
+Drug overdose deaths in the United States continue to increase in 2015.

 Conifer Health offers a comprehensive portfolio of solutions to help clients make informed decisions that reduce cost and deliver quality outcomes as healthcare organizations, employers and unions adapt to new realities in the fee-for-value era.
 Watch how one of Conifer Health’s personal health nurses delivers a holistic approach to care management.